bbsduddi/PDF---to---Text---Converter/README.md

-# PDF to Text Converter
+# PDF Merger and Splitter
-This is a simple tool that converts PDF files into text.
-You can use it to quickly extract text from scanned or regular PDFs.

-## Features
-- Converts PDF to plain text
-- Easy to use
-- Lightweight

-## How to use
-1. Download the ZIP file
-2. Extract it
-3. Run the `.exe` file to start the tool

-## Created by
-Himanshu Duddi (Coding_with_Zeherpro)
+This tool helps you easily *merge multiple PDF files* into one or *split* a single PDF into separate pages.

 ---

-## 💵 Buy This Tool (Support the Developer)

-If you liked this project and want to use it for personal or business work,
-you can support me by buying the full version.

-**Price:** ₹200 (one-time)
-**Pay via Paytm (UPI):** 8447539049@ptyes
+## 🧩 Features
+- Merge multiple PDFs into one file.
+- Split a PDF into individual pages.
+- Simple and easy-to-use interface.
+- Works offline on Windows.

+---

+## 💰 Price
+*₹200 (Paytm / UPI)*
+UPI ID: 8447539049@paytm

-After payment, message me on email or WhatsApp to get the .exe file.
+After payment, send the payment screenshot and your email/WhatsApp to get the download link.

+---

+## 🧑‍💻 How to Use
+1. Run the .exe file.
+2. Choose to either *Merge PDFs* or *Split PDF*.
+3. Select your files.
+4. Click “Start” and wait a few seconds.
+5. Your output will be saved in the same folder.

+---

+## 📞 Contact / Support
+- WhatsApp: +91 8447539049
+- Email: jyoti0095@gmail.com
+-
-Thank you for supporting my coding journey 🙏
+- thank you for supporting my coding journey 🙏